2025 North Carolina First-Time Homebuyer Programs and Loans

 - Must occupy the home as your primary residence for five to 15 years, depending on the amount of funding

-- Commit at least 15% of your pre-tax monthly income toward housing expenses
+- Commit at least 15% of your pretax monthly income toward housing expenses

 Pros and cons

-High loan amount Zero interest, 30-year loan Lower occupancy requirements for lower funding amounts | Must purchase a Habitat home Income and sales limits Must spend at least 15% of your gross monthly income on housing |
+High loan amount Zero interest, 30-year loan Lower occupancy requirements for lower funding amounts | Must purchase a Habitat home Must meet income and sales limits Must spend at least 15% of your gross monthly income on housing |

 North Carolina first-time homebuyer qualifications

-Step 1: Choose the right programNorth Carolina offers several homebuyer programs, some of which can be combined for maximal savings.
-The first step to applying for a program is determining the right one for you.
-Review the requirements before choosing a program to make sure you qualify, then read through the terms carefully to ensure it’s a good match.
+North Carolina offers several homebuyer programs, some of which can be combined for maximal savings.
+The first step is to determine the right program for you.
+Review the requirements, including necessary credit score and income limits, before choosing a program to make sure you qualify, then read through the terms carefully to ensure it’s a good match.

-Step 2: Ask for helpIf you have any questions about the programs or application process, don’t hesitate to reach out to an HUD-approved housing counselor.
+If you have any questions about the programs or application process, don’t hesitate to reach out to an HUD-approved housing counselor.
 These government-trained experts can offer independent guidance at any step of the process, from choosing a program to the application process and what to expect next.

-Step 3: Find an approved lenderNot all banks or lenders offer these homebuyer programs.
+Not all banks or lenders offer these homebuyer programs.
 The NCHFA maintains a list of participating lenders.
 If you’re applying for the CPLP, you’ll need to work with a community partner lender.
-It’s best to speak with multiple lenders to help you determine the best one for your needs.
+It’s best to speak with multiple lenders to determine the best one for your needs.

-Step 4: Apply through your lenderAfter you choose a lender, you’ll need to apply for the program just as you would any other mortgage.
+After you choose a lender, you’ll need to apply for the program just as you would any other mortgage.
 This will include providing documentation to verify you meet the various requirements, such as W-2 or tax forms to verify your income.
 It’s essential to get preapproved for a mortgage even before you start house shopping to show sellers you’re a serious buyer.

-Understanding North Carolina first-time homebuyer down payment assistance
+Understanding North Carolina first-time homebuyer down payment assistance (DPA)

-Before choosing a first-time homebuyer program, you should make sure you understand the type of assistance it provides.
 Here are the most common types of assistance you can expect from a homebuyer program.

 Deferred second mortgage